Jurgen Klopp details behind-the-scene talks with Darwin Nunez as hamstring claim made

-Jurgen Klopp details private talks with struggling Liverpool star as hamstring issue revealed
+Jurgen Klopp explains private talks with struggling Liverpool star as hamstring issue revealed

-Darwin Nunez joined Liverpool for up to £85 million in the summer but has not scored since the opening day of the season.
+Darwin Nunez arrived at Liverpool for up to £85 million from Benfica in the summer but has not scored since the opening day of the season.

-Jurgen Klopp has revealed he's held talks with Darwin Nunez as he continues to wait patiently on the Liverpool fringes.
+Jurgen Klopp has revealed he has held a ‘long talk’ with Darwin Nunez as he continues to wait patiently on the Liverpool fringes.

 Nunez joined the Reds from Benfica for a fee that could reach £85 million during the summer transfer window.